rewe-digital/cortex-gateway/README.md

 - "version" (must be an integer)

 The audience and version claim is currently unused, but might be used in the future (e. g. to invalidate tokens).
+If expiration claim is optional, but when provided, it will be validated by Cortex Gateway.